raspberrypilearning/stamping-app/en/step_5.md

 --- /task ---

 --- task ---
+Go to the Code tab in your equivalent of the Ingredients sprite.
+--- /task ---

+--- task ---
 From the `When I receive message`{:class="block3events"} drop-down, don't forget to select the correct broadcast message for the effect you want to add.
 --- /task ---